simonmichael/hledger/MANUAL.markdown

 ##### Simple dates

-Within a journal file, dates must follow a fairly simple year/month/day format.
+Within a journal file, transaction dates always follow a year/month/day format, although several different separator characters are accepted.
+Some
+examples:

+> `2010/01/31`, `2010/1/31`, `2010-1-31`, `2010.1.31`

+Simple dates are always unambiguous, but writing the year is optional if you define a..

+##### Default year

+You can set a default year for simple dates with a `Y` directive in the journal, as below.
+Then subsequent dates may be written as month/day.
+Eg:

+    Y2009

+    12/15  ; <- equivalent to 2009/12/15
+      ...

+    Y2010

+    1/31  ; <- equivalent to 2010/1/31
+      ...

+##### Actual & effective dates

+This is a more advanced feature of dates in the journal file.
+Real-life transactions sometimes involve more than one date.
+For example, you buy a movie ticket on friday with a debit card, and the transaction is charged to your bank account on monday.
+Or you write a cheque to someone and they deposit it weeks later.

+For most transactions, you won't care which date is recorded in your journal - either will do, especially if the dates are not far apart.
+But when you need to model reality (here, your daily bank balance) more accurately, you can record two dates, separated by an equals sign.
+By default, the first date is used in reports; to use the second one instead, run hledger with the `--effective` flag.

+About the terminology: we follow c++ ledger's usage, calling these the *actual date* (on the left) and the *effective date* (on the right). hledger doesn't actually care what these terms mean, but here are some mnemonics to help keep our usage consistent and avoid confusion:

+- "The movie ticket purchase took EFFECT on friday, but ACTUALLY appeared in my bank balance on monday."

+- "The payment by cheque took EFFECT then, but ACTUALLY cleared weeks later."

+- ACTUAL=EFFECTIVE.
+The actual date is by definition the one on the left, the effective date is on the right.
+A before E.

+- LATER=EARLIER.
+The effective date is usually the chronologically earlier one.

+- BANKDATE=MYDATE.
+You can usually think of effective date as "my date" and actual date as "bank's date".
+  If you record a transaction manually, you'll use the effective (your) date.
+  If you convert a transaction from bank data, it will have the actual (bank's) date.

+Example:

+    ; journal transaction with ACTUAL=EFFECTIVE
+    2010/2/23=2010/2/19 movie ticket
+      expenses:cinema                   $10
+      assets:checking

+    $ hledger register checking
+    2010/02/23 movie ticket         assets:checking                $-10         $-10

+    $ hledger register checking --effective
+    2010/02/19 movie ticket         assets:checking                $-10         $-10

+##### Smart dates

+Unlike the journal file, hledger's user interface accepts more flexible "smart dates", for example in the `-b` and `-e` options, period expressions, display expressions, the add command and the web add form.
+Smart dates allow some natural english words, will assume 1 where less-significant date parts are unspecified, and can be relative to today's date.
 Examples:

-> `2010/01/31` or `2010/1/31` or `2010-1-31` or `2010.1.31`

-The year is optional if you define a [default year](#default-year).

-##### Smart dates

-In [period expressions](#period-expressions), the `-b` and `-e` options, the [add](#add) command and the [web](#web) add form, more flexible "smart dates" are allowed.
-Here are some examples:

--   `2009/1/1`, `2009/01/01`, `2009-1-1`, `2009.1.1`, `2009/1`,
+- `2009/1/1`, `2009/01/01`, `2009-1-1`, `2009.1.1` (simple dates)
-    `2009` (january 1, 2009)
+- `2009/1`, `2009` (these also mean january 1, 2009)
--   `1/1`, `january`, `jan`, `this year` (january 1, this year)
+- `1/1`, `january`, `jan`, `this year` (relative dates, meaning january 1 of this year)
 - `next year` (january 1, next year)
 - `this month` (the 1st of the current month)
 - `this week` (the most recent monday)
 - `last week` (the monday of the week before this one)
 - `today`, `yesterday`, `tomorrow`

-Spaces are optional, so eg: `-b lastmonth` is valid.
+Spaces in smart dates are optional, so eg: `-b lastmonth` is valid.

-##### Actual & effective dates

-Real-life transactions sometimes have more than one date.
-For example, you might buy a movie ticket on friday with a bank debit card, and the transaction might appear in your bank account on monday. hledger and ledger users call these the *effective date* and *actual date* respectively.
-We say:

-> *"The ticket purchase took EFFECT on friday, but ACTUALly appeared in my bank balance on monday."*

-You can often think of effective date as "my date" and actual date as "bank's date".

-When these dates differ, as in the example above, hledger's daily balances will not exactly match your bank's.
-But exact daily reconciling can be quite useful, to see precisely when disagreements arise.
-There are several ways you can handle this:

-1. don't bother with exact daily reconciling; accept temporary disagreements between hledger and bank balances.

-2. adjust manually recorded transactions to actual bank dates when necessary.
-   Your hledger balance will match your bank's exactly, but you no longer have a record of when transactions *really* happened.

-3. record both dates separated by an equals sign: the *actual date* on the left and the *effective date* on the right.
-The year is optional in the second date.

-Here's an example of the last approach: on friday 19 you record:

-        2010/2/19 movie
-          expenses:cinema          $10
-          assets:checking

-hledger shows $10 less in your checking account through saturday and sunday.. but your online bank statement does not.
-It shows the transaction clearing a few days later, on monday 23.
-So you then insert that actual date:

-        ;  ACTUAL=EFFECTIVE
-        2010/2/23=2010/2/19 movie
-          expenses:cinema          $10
-          assets:checking

-Now your hledger reports match your bank's daily balance exactly, since they use the actual date by preference.
-To report based on effective dates instead, use the `--effective` flag.

-##### Default year

-You can set a default year with a `Y` directive in the journal, then subsequent dates may be written as month/day.
-Eg:

-    Y2009

-    12/15  ; <- equivalent to 2009/12/15

-    Y2010

-    1/31  ; <- equivalent to 2010/1/31

 #### Period expressions